Loading unit

 • Container

-Below we explain how loading units can be divided and what advantages and disadvantages they have.
+Below we explain how load units can be subdivided and what advantages and disadvantages they have.

-Most of the loading units can be further divided into smaller elements, each of which can be handled separately.
+Most load units can be subdivided into smaller elements, each of which can be handled individually.
 The smallest logistical unit is the order preparation unit.
 This is the smallest unit delivered to a customer when a product is sold.
-For example, this could be a carton in which 20 individual sets of cutlery are packed.
+For example, this could be a box containing 20 individual sets of cutlery.

-In order to be able to ensure optimal operation in production, distribution or sales, the units packed in load units can be further subdivided for order preparation.
-For example, order preparation units contain delivery units, which in turn group together the final sales or production units.
+In order to ensure optimum operation during production, distribution or sales, the units packed in load units can be further subdivided for order preparation.
+For example, order preparation units contain delivery units, which in turn combine the final sales or production units.

 Summary:

-A loading unit (packed pallet) therefore consists of a number of units for order preparation (individual cartons) which are arranged in several layers or blankets on top of each other.
-Each unit for order preparation, in turn, contains several delivery units, in which the sales units (set of 12 handkerchief packs) are packed.
-These then contain the actual article, such as the individual handkerchief packs, which in a logistical context are also called consumption units.
+A load unit (packed pallet) therefore consists of a large number of units for order preparation (individual cartons) which are arranged in several layers or covers on top of each other.
+Each order preparation unit in turn contains several delivery units in which the sales units (set of 12 tissue packs) are packed.
+These then contain the actual item, such as the individual packs of tissues, which are also called consumption units in a logistical context.

-What are the advantages and disadvantages of loading units in logistics?
+What are the advantages and disadvantages of load units in logistics?

-Load units bring great advantages in logistics.
+Load units offer great advantages in logistics.
 They make it possible to combine a large number of individual units for order preparation.
-This allows, for example, 20 cartons to be moved directly at once by simply transporting the entire load unit.
-This means that each carton does not have to be moved individually.
+This means, for example, that 20 cartons can be moved at once by simply transporting the entire load unit.
+This means that not every box has to be moved individually.

 However, load units require an investment for the load carriers used, such as pallets or containers.
-To make this worthwhile, packed units should remain grouped together as long as possible and not be broken up.
-However, most loading units can be used several times, which spreads the cost relatively well.
+To make this worthwhile, the packed units should remain together for as long as possible and not be broken up.
+However, most loading units can be used several times, which spreads the costs relatively well.

 In logistics, loading units are divided into three groups.

-These include, for example, the Euro flat pallets or industrial pallets.
-These can be stacked on top of each other even when loaded and can be made of a wide variety of materials such as wood or plastic.
+These include, for example, Euro flat pallets or industrial pallets.
+These can also be stacked on top of each other when loaded and can be made of a wide variety of materials such as wood or plastic.

 These provide all-round protection for the transported goods by surrounding them with integrated walls.
-This loading unit includes, for example, solid-wall box pallets or skeleton containers.
+This loading unit includes, for example, solid wall box pallets or lattice boxes.

 • Loading unit in final form

 These include, for example, intermodal containers, air freight containers (ULDs) and swap bodies.
-These loading units can be closed from the outside and thus offer even better protection.
+These loading units can be locked from the outside and therefore offer even better protection.

 Images: